GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 # ...
 ```

-### The execution context
+### The execution context and global data

 When your function block executes, the _object context_ (i.e. `self`) is set to
 an instance of {FunctionsFramework::Function::Callable}.
 Each function
 invocation (including functions that might be running concurrently in separate
-threads) is assigned a different instance, to help you avoid having functions
+threads) runs within a different instance, to help you avoid having functions
 interfere with each other.

 The object context also defines a few methods that may be useful when writing